Migrations

 |---|---|---|

-CreateRule(name, clauses) | Rule clauses | .rule drop |
+CreateRule(name, clauses) | Registers rule clauses | Drops the rule |

-DropRule(name, clauses) | .rule drop | Rule clauses |
+DropRule(name, clauses) | Drops the rule | Recreates with stored clauses |

-ReplaceRule(name, old, new) | Drop + new clauses | Drop + old clauses |
+ReplaceRule(name, old, new) | Drops old clauses, adds new | Drops new clauses, adds old |

-CreateIndex(name, ...) | .index create | .index drop |
+CreateIndex(name, ...) | Creates HNSW index | Drops the index |

 Custom Operations